marathomas/coati_viz/README.md

 If the build takes too long (>5min) or functionalities in the tool are missing, close the window and please re-click the badge.
 Building the app a second time usually does the trick.

+## Data

+This data is part of an ongoing study and is protected by copyright law, meaning that no one may reproduce, distribute, or create derivative works from it.
+If you want to use data or code, please get in touch with me.